idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/poly_chaos_surrogate.md

 ### Local Sensitivity Results

 [local_sense] shows the results of computing the local sensitivity of each parameter for every surrogate.
-For reference, the the sensitivity is defined as
+For reference, the sensitivity is defined as

 !equation
 S_p = \frac{\partial u(\vec{\xi})}{\partial \xi_p} \frac{\xi_p}{u(\vec{\xi})}